urmilshroff/goalkeeper/README.md

 ## Contributing

 Found any bugs?
 Have any suggestions or feature requests?
 [Submit an issue](https://github.com/urmilshroff/goalkeeper/issues) or fork and [send a pull request](https://github.com/urmilshroff/goalkeeper/pulls) with your own changes!
 All contributions are more than welcome, and will be merged into `flutter` (that's the primary branch) if satisfactory.

+## Credits

+Shoutout to [Arabi Ishaque](https://dribbble.com/Arabi) for updating the icon and banner!
+Take a look at the list of [contributors](https://github.com/urmilshroff/goalkeeper/graphs/contributors) to see who all have helped in the project.

 ## License